 All the fundraising has been unbelievable - but while most of our Shredhead friends have recovered, some were still battling and were struggling with harsh treatments.
 Many times kids have to use adult treatments that can be harsh on their bodies - so harsh that they can actually be fatal.
 Devastated and frustrated with the fatality of my friend and Shredhead Ashley Jensen Pray, I wanted to personally help those battling cancer in a more direct way.
-Two years ago I came up with a unique way to get treatment to reach cancer tumors that are impossible or very difficult to reach in a way that does not destroy healthy cells.
-For the past year, I have been testing this and successfully been able to prove this idea at The University of Connecticut's Institute of Regenerative Engineering Lab under the mentorship of Dr. Sangamesh Kumbar and Dr. Roshan James with the lab's grant from The National Science Foundation.
-We are excited to share our results and publish them in a medical journal.
+Three years ago I came up with a unique way to get treatment to reach cancer tumors that are impossible or very difficult to reach in a way that does not destroy healthy cells.
+For the past two years, I have been testing this idea at Kumbar Lab at the University of Connecticut Health and now that I am in college hope to continue to work in this field.

 We also have other means of spreading awareness and making a change via letter writing campaigns, SKC F.I.T selfie challenge and bone marrow drives to get our voices heard and match donors to literally save the lives of those who are in need.

 We are proud to be given the opportunity to spread Shred Kids Cancer nationwide and our goal is to have clubs and chapters around the nation - so look for Shred Kids' Cancer events in your area or be a leader and start one!

 We also have original Shred Kids' Cancer items created like music on iTunes, a children's book and Survival Bracelets we call Shredstraps, with proceeds going to Shred Kids' Cancer.